Real-life cases, data encryption, and testimonials using RFID and NFC technology

 Testimonials and Real Cases: Pioneering DPP Companies

-CIRPASS PROJECT – European Pilot for the DPP
+CIRPASS PROJECT – European pilot for the DPP

 Led by: European Commission consortium of companies and institutes